alpinebuster/as-docs/content/api/as.md

 * `css`: *string*

 ### addCSS( css )
-Adds custom CSS code to Blockbench, globally.
+Adds custom CSS code to AS, globally.
 Returns an object that is deletable

 ##### Arguments:
 * `css`: *string* - CSS string